axibase/atsd/integration/kafka/README.md

 1. Import [csv-parser](resources/csv-parser-consumer-offset.xml) into ATSD on `Data -> CSV Parsers` page
 1. Select imported consumer-offset parser and upload the topic-name.csv file.
-1. Check that entity `kafka` created and metric `consumer_offset` available in ATSD interface.
+1. Check that entity `kafka` created and metric `consumer_offset` is available on the Metrics tab in ATSD.
-1. The following [portal](https://apps.axibase.com/chartlab/67b46203) can be created based on uploaded data:
+1. Import the following [portal]() into ATSD and customize the topic name to view the consumer lag.

 ![](images/consumer_lag.png)